mgreiler/se-unlocked/Transcripts/EP_33_Alex_Schladebeck.md

 is this may be a thing that I could be is that possible, but I think 10 years ago, um, I'm, I'm not so great with the sorts of five-year plans for me personally.
-Um, and so 10 years ago I would have probably be like, am I am this year is to go on a nice holiday and teach more people about testing.
-Um, that would have been, that would have been it, so I, uh, 10 years ago now, and yeah, it kind of started to get more concrete as the years went on.
-So more
+Um, and so 10 years ago I would have probably be like, my aim this year is to go on a nice holiday and teach more people about testing.
+Um, that would have been, that would have been it, so I, uh, 10 years ago no, and yeah, it kind of started to get more concrete as the years went on.

-**Michaela:**[00:02:57] or less it grow on you or in grew on you?
+**Michaela:**[00:02:57] So more or less it grow on you or in grew on you?

 **Alex:** [00:03:01] Yeah, much like software development itself.
-Uh, actually, and, and, and it, um, I, um, I'm a great believer in exploring.
+Uh, actually, and, and, and IT, um, I, um, I'm a great believer in exploring.
 Um, one of the, one of the, um, my favorite approaches to testing is, is exploratory testing.
 The idea that we find something out and we learned from that, um, what we've learned, we put into practice in our next steps.